Hi! I’m TyAnn, your success guide & strength guru.

 I wanted to be remembered for how I helped people.

 In 2007, I read “Now Discover Your Strengths” by Don Clifton and Marcus Buckingham.
 It was a revelation and I truly felt like I found my calling.
 I wanted to be in a company that believed in employees, embraced their strengths, and actively worked to put the right people in the right spot on the right bus.
-After that book, I read everything I could find about the strengths movement and became certified by Gallup as a Strengths coach and trainer.
+After that book, I read everything I could find about the strengths movement and became one of the first people certified by Gallup as a Strengths coach and trainer in Texas.
 And I found a great tribe of like-minded Strengths coaches.

 In 2012, I created my business focusing on helping others find & harness their superpowers!